xcompact3d/x3d2/docs/source/user/theory.rst

 To address the challenges of solving tridiagonal systems efficiently in distributed-memory environments on both CPUs and GPUs, x3d2 uses a novel algorithm called `DistD2-TDS` (see :cite:`akkurt_cpc_24` for more details).
 This algorithm is based on a specialised data structure that:

 1. Improves data locality and minimises data movements via cache blocking and kernel fusion strategies.
-2. Uses data continuity to enable a contiguous data access pattern, resulting in efficient utilisation of the available memory bandwidth.
+2. Enables a contiguous data access pattern, resulting in efficient utilisation of the available memory bandwidth.
-3. Supports a data layout that enables vectorisation on CPUs and thread-level parallelisation on GPUs for improved performance.
+3. Supports vectorisation on CPUs and thread-level parallelisation on GPUs for improved performance.

 Modern CPUs have large enough caches to store the entire tridiagonal matrix, which can be accessed quickly.
 However, GPU caches are not large enough, and kernel fusion is the only option to reduce data movement on GPUs.
 To enable a linear and predictive memory access pattern regardless of the spatial direction of the tridiagonal systems, DistD2-TDS data structure subdivides the computational domain into groups of individual tridiagonal systems.
-These groups are tightly packed in memory to ensure data continiuty.
+These groups are tightly packed in memory to ensure data continuity.
 This arrangement enables vectorisation on CPUs and thread-level parallelism on GPUs, as the :math:`n^{th}` entries of all tridiagonal systems within a group are stored next to each other in memory.
 Therefore, the sequential operations in the algorithms, as we apply the forward and backward passes, can be concurrently executed for :math:`SZ` systems at once per core on a CPU or per SM on a GPU.

-Example: In a domain of size :math:`32 \times 8 \times 4` shown below; a single group might consist of 4 individual tridiagonal systems, resulting in 8 groups in total.
-For a Cartesian mesh with :math:`n_x`, :math:`n_y`, and :math:`n_z` the data is arranged as  :math:`SZ, n_x, n_y \cdot n_z / SZ` where :math:`SZ` is the size of the group.
+Example: In a domain of size :math:`32 \times 8 \times 4` shown below; a single group consist of 4 individual tridiagonal systems, resulting in 8 groups in total.
+For a Cartesian mesh with :math:`n_x`, :math:`n_y`, and :math:`n_z` the data is arranged as  :math:`SZ, n_x, n_y \cdot n_z / SZ` for an :math:`x`-directional layout where :math:`SZ` is the number of tridiagonal systems in a group.

 .. tikz::  x3d2 data structure for an :math:`x`-directional tridiagonal system.
 Data continuity in memory is in column-major order.